Man Miraculously Survives Jump Into Niagara Falls

 Rapids in the Niagara River can reach up to 25 mph, and rapids just before the falls can reach up to 68 mph.

-The Buffalo News reported that approximately 25 people take their lives by jumping over the falls each year.
+Buffalo News reported that approximately 25 people take their lives by jumping over the falls each year.
 Some thrill seekers who have attempted a plunge over the falls have also met similar fates.